RACV Logo

 Day 11: Quy Nhon/Overnight Train

-This morning, enjoy a special visit to a local family that has practised martial arts for three generations.
+This morning, you’ll visit a local family that has practised martial arts for three generations.
 Meet the master of the family and learn about the secrets of his martial arts practice, learn about the health benefits, watch a demonstration and then try your moves at the master’s guidance.
 After, continue to the ancient citadel of Do Ban – the last capital of the Champa Kingdom where the Cham Kings lived between the 11th and the 15th centuries.
 Head back to Quy Nhon, maybe take the chance to freshen up at a hotel room or organise your luggage for the overnight train tonight.

 Day 12: Ho Chi Minh City